-Just because real estate prices seem to have hit a temporary ceiling in many countries around the world, that doesn’t mean that profits from property investments are hard to come by ,specially in Haiti it is easier .
+10 Tips for Successful Real Estate Property Investment.
+Just because real estate prices seem to have hit a temporary ceiling in many countries around the world, that doesn’t mean that profits from property investments are hard to come by, especially in Haiti it is easier.

 2) Get ahead of the curve – as a basic rule of thumb, professional real estate property investors seek to buy ahead of the curve.
-If a market is rising they will try and target up and coming areas, areas that are close to locations that have peaked, areas close to locations experiencing redevelopment or investment.
-These areas will most likely become ‘the next big thing’ and those who by in before the trend will stand to make the most gains.
-As a market is stagnating or falling many successful investors target areas that enjoyed the best levels of growth, yields and profits very early on in the previous cycle because these areas will most likely be the first areas to become profitable as the cycle begins turning towards positive once more.
-Follow us on Instagram @bestonehaiti for more information about developing areas .
+If a market is rising they will try and target up-and-coming areas, areas that are close to locations that have peaked, and areas close to locations experiencing redevelopment or investment.
+These areas will most likely become ‘the next big thing’ and those who buy in before the trend will stand to make the most gains.
+As a market is stagnating or falling many successful investors target areas that enjoyed the best levels of growth, yields, and profits very early on in the previous cycle because these areas will most likely be the first areas to become profitable as the cycle begins turning towards positive once more.
+Follow us on Instagram @bestonehaiti for more information about developing areas.

 5) Purchase price – set yourself a budget that will realistically allow you to purchase what you’re looking for and profit from that purchase either through capital gains or rental yield.

 6) Entry costs – research fees, charges, and all expenses you will incur when you buy your property – they differ from country to country.
 In Haiti for example you should add on an additional 9% at least of the purchase price for all fees, Know how much you will have to incur and factor this amount into your budget to avoid any nasty surprises and to ensure your investment can become profitable.